BlueBrain/TMD/README.md

 Funding
 ---------
-This work was supported by funding from the EPFL and the ETH Domain to the Blue Brain Project (BBP).
+The Blue Brain Project receives Swiss government funding from ETH Board of the ETH Domain (ETH = Swiss Federal Institutes of Technology) and receives support as a research center by the École polytechnique fédérale de Lausanne (EPFL).

 Sotware description
 ---------------------